DravenFox/spc-nekodetector-plugin/README.md

 Download the spc-nekodetector-plugin JAR-file from the latest release and put it into said `plugin`-folder.
 If you've had ServerPackCreator running whilst installing the plugin, you need to restart ServerPackCreator.

-Afterwards, every generation of a server pack will run the aforementiond scans.
+Afterward, every generation of a server pack will run the aforementioned scans.